renatovotto/Nostradamus/README.md

     TSLA_backtest_strategy.train_model()
     ```

-    Here you will be able to train the model with the **scikit-learn GridSearchCV** module, and also save and delete files with the model's parameters grid and best parameters found.
+    Here you will be able to train the model with the **scikit-learn GridSearchCV**, creating your own parameters grid, save and delete files containing the parameters grid and the best set of parameters found.

 <p>&nbsp;</p>